-The EIS will identify plants and animals named under the Species at Risk Act (Canada) and/or The Endangered Species Act (Manitoba), listed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and identified as S1 and S2 species by the Manitoba Conservation Data Centre.
+The EIS will identify all plants and animals named under the SARA and/or The Endangered Species Act (Manitoba), listed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and identified as S1 and S2 species by the Manitoba Conservation Data Centre.
 The EIS will include information on composition, distribution, relative abundance, seasonal movements, movement corridors, habitat requirements, key habitat areas, and general life history for the identified species.
+Identify all species listed on Schedule 1 of SARA and those recognized as "at risk" by COSEWIC that may occur in the project area, and at any other project component, using recognized survey protocols to provide current field data.

-8.2 Socio-Economic Environment
+8.3 Socio-Economic Environment

-8.2.1 Economy
+8.3.1 Economy